AlphaXenon/noteboard/README.md

-    edit                [~] Edit the text of an item tag                 [#] Tag an item with text run                 [>] Run an item as command undo                [^] Undo the last action
+    edit                [~] Edit the text of an item tag                 [#] Tag an item with text run                 [>] Run an item as command move                [&] Move an item to another board undo                [^] Undo the last action
-    import              [I] Import and load a JSON file, overwriting current data with it export              [E] Export boards as a JSON file
+    import              [I] Import and load boards from JSON file export              [E] Export boards as a JSON file

-Optional Arguments:
+Options:
     -h, --help          show this help message and exit --version           show program's version number and exit -st, --show-time    show boards with the added time of every items -i, --interactive   enter interactive mode
 ```